7 Signs You Need to Hire a Chief of Staff

 Most chiefs of staff have backgrounds in operations, management consulting, or business administration.
 For family office and household settings, prior experience in private service, estate management, or family office operations is highly valued.
 The most important qualifications are strong judgment, discretion, and the ability to manage complex priorities across multiple domains.

-Can a chief of staff work for a family office?
+Can a Chief of Staff Work for a Family Office?

 Yes.
 Family offices are one of the most common settings for a chief of staff.
 The role is well suited to the complex, multi-entity operations that family offices manage, including overseeing household staff, coordinating with financial advisors, managing properties, and supporting governance structures.